Sigiriya Sky Palace

 Sigiriya Sky Palace Stupa

 At the highest point of the palace, a small stupa was constructed for both practical and spiritual reasons.
 Sri Lankan architects, who had already built some of the tallest buildings in the ancient world, were well aware of the dangers of lightning strikes.
 With its metal-tipped pinnacle, the stupa acted as a lightning rod, protecting the royal mansion from potential damage.
-Although the stupa has undergone many changes over the centuries, its foundation dates back to the time of Kasyapa.
+Although the stupa has undergone many changes over the centuries, its foundation dates back to the time of Kashyapa.

 Sigiriya Sky Palace Gardens

 In the gardens on the southern side grew various fruit and flowering plants, some of them imported form faraway lands.
-There are indications of successive reconstructions, but the earliest of these is clearly from Kasyapa's time.
+There are indications of successive reconstructions, but the earliest of these is clearly from Kashyapa's time.

 Sigiriya Sky Palace Large Pond